-Have you ever been to one of those HUGE Kids Consignment Sales in your community?
-Learn how to shop there.
+Have you ever been to one of those huge Kids Consignment Sales in your community?
+Learn how to shop there and save big money.

 With spring on the horizon, we're heading into prime season for community Kids Consignment Sales.
 You'll start seeing the announcements on Facebook and the signs up around town soon.

 Are Kids Consignment Sales worth the drive, plus getting up early on Saturday morning to deal with crowds and lines?

 As a mom of twins (my identical girls are about to turn 10), I've both shopped and sold at these sales for years.
 Here are my tips & tricks:

 How to Find Sales in Your Area

 All over the country, kids consignment sales are held by mothers of multiples clubs (like my local twins club), churches, and Moms' Clubs.
 Look for fliers at your church or preschool, or try Googling “twins club” and “consignment sale” to find one in your area.

 Most sales are held on Saturday mornings, while others run for several days including Thursday and Friday evenings.